| (the Board

 facility at any time for business of the Association,

-for Oak Run Health Fairs, Flu Shot Clinic.
+for Oak Run Health Fairs and Flu Shot Clinic.
 Special

 consideration is given to performing arts groups in the